Niansuh/NEW-API-Gen-Key-and-Redeem/README.md

 ![MySQL](https://img.shields.io/badge/MySQL-v5.7-orange)
 ![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)

 **NEW-API-Gen-Key-and-Redeem** is a secure and efficient Express.js application designed to manage redemption codes and generate API keys (tokens).
-It interfaces with an internal API to perform user authentication, generate redemption codes, and manage tokens with standardized prefixes for easy identification.
-The application ensures data integrity and security through robust input validation, API key protection, and secure handling of session cookies.
+It interfaces with internal APIs (new-api and vo-api) to perform user authentication, generate redemption codes, and manage tokens with standardized prefixes for easy identification.
+The application seamlessly integrates with your store, ensuring smooth operations and enhanced security.

 ## Table of Contents